MicrosoftDocs/powerapps-docs/articles/add-gallery.md

     **Sort(If(IsBlank(TextSearchBox1.Text), FlooringEstimates, Filter(FlooringEstimates, TextSearchBox1.Text in Text(Name))), Name, If(SortDescending1, SortOrder.Descending, SortOrder.Ascending))**

 1. Select the sort icon to change the sorting order of the gallery by the names of the products.

-To use the formula to sort and filter with your gallery, replace the *DataSource* in this formula with name of your data source, and *ColumnName* with the name of the column by which you want to sort, filter or both.
+To sort and filter your gallery, replace the *DataSource* in this formula with name of your data source, and replace *ColumnName* with the name of the column by which you want to sort, filter, or both.

 **Sort(If(IsBlank(TextSearchBox1.Text),** *DataSource*, **Filter(** *DataSource*, **TextSearchBox1.Text in Text(** *ColumnName* **))),** *ColumnName*, **If(SortDescending1, SortOrder.Descending, SortOrder.Ascending))**